 FLTEACH resources include:

-Subscription data, lesson plan database, methods syllabi, SLA bibliography
+- Lesson plan database, FL methods syllabi, SLA bibliography.

-Information about these and other features of FLTEACH can be found under the Ancillaries tab.
+Information about many of these and other features of FLTEACH can be found under the Ancillaries tab.

 Subscribing and setting your options